IHE/RAD.IRA/input/pagecontent/volume-1.md

 The Hub shall support [content sharing](https://build.fhir.org/ig/HL7/fhircast-docs/2-10-ContentSharing.html).

 The Hub shall monitor the established websocket connections.
-If it detects a websocket connection issue with a Subscriber, then the Hub shall
+If it detects a websocket connection issue with a Subscriber, then the Hub shall:
 - Unsubscribe the Subscriber and drop the websocket connection
 - Send a SyncError notification to other Subscribers using [RAD-155](rad-155.html)